mrled/dhd/windows-trial-lab/readme.markdown

 ## Whines

 - The shell, windows-shell, and powershell provisioners are VERY finicky.
 I canNOT make them work reliably.
 The easiest thing I can figure out how to do is to use a Powershell provisioner to call a file with no arguments over WinRM. lmfao
+- However the situation was much improved when I switched to WinRM with the powershell provisioner.
+That seems to work OK
+- I think the problem was that using the shell provisioner with OpenSSH, which provides an emulated POSIX environment of some kind